 This report on Form 10-K includes certain "forward-looking statements".
 Forward-looking statements may be identified by the use of words such as "anticipates," "expects," "plans," "estimates," or words of like meaning.
 As to the specifically identified forward-looking statements, factors that could affect charge-offs and recovery rates include changes in the general economic climate, which could affect the willingness or ability of obligors to pay pursuant to the terms of contracts, changes in laws respecting consumer finance, which could affect our ability to enforce rights under contracts, and changes in the market for used vehicles, which could affect the levels of recoveries upon sale of repossessed vehicles.
-Factors that could affect our revenues in the current year include the levels of cash releases from existing pools of contracts to us on the terms that it offers, and the terms on which we are able to finance such purchases, the willingness of dealers to sell contracts to us on the terms that it offers, and the terms on which we are able to complete term securitizations once contracts are acquired.
-Factors that could affect our expenses in the current year include competitive conditions in the market for qualified personnel, investor demand for asset-backed securitization transactions as secured financings and the effects of such structures on financial items and on future profitability also are forward-looking statements.
-Any change to the structure of our securitization could cause such forward-looking statements not to be accurate.
-Both the amount of the effect of the change in structure are estimates.
+Factors that could affect our revenues in the current year include the levels of cash releases from existing pools of contracts, which would affect our ability to purchase contracts, the terms on which we are able to finance such purchases, the willingness of dealers to sell contracts to us on the terms that it offers, and the terms on which we are able to complete term securitizations once contracts are acquired.
+Factors that could affect our expenses in the current year include competitive conditions in the market for qualified personnel, investor demand for asset-backed securities and interest rates (which affect the rates that we pay on assetbacked securities issued in our securitizations).
+The statements concerning structuring securitization transactions as secured financings and the effects of such structures on financial items and on future profitability also are forwardlooking statements.
+Any change to the structure of our securitization transaction could cause such forward-looking statements not to be accurate.
+Both the amount of the effect of the change in structure on our profitability and the duration of the period in which our profitability would be affected by the change in securitization structure are estimates.
 The accuracy of such estimates will be affected by the rate at which we purchase and sell contracts, any changes in that rate, the credit performance of such contracts, the financial terms of future securitizations, any changes in such terms over time, and other factors that generally affect our profitability.